 DIGITOL – generations united combatting fake news – developed older persons’ digital media literacy using innovative intergenerational educational practices while promoting EU common values.

 - A handbook (in English) summing up two years of DIGITOL activities carried out by project partners and participants.
 It presents a description of the implemented activities and highlights its strengths and weaknesses, so that other organizations can be inspired to work in an effective way in the intersections between intergenerational and digitalization.
 The handbook is also available in Bulgarian, German, Greek and Italian

-- Country context analysis reports about the digital integration of older adults and tools available in the four pilot countries (Germany, Greece, Italy, and Romania) to improve older persons' digital literacy and thwart the spread of fake-news
+- Reports about the digital integration of older adults and tools available in the four pilot countries (Bulgaria, Germany, Greece, Italy) and a cross-country analysis

-- A Digital Social Academy e-learning platform gathering educational material
+- A Digital Social Academy e-learning platform gathering educational material: https://digitol-academy.eu/

-The role of AGE in the consortium is to twofold:
+The role of AGE in the consortium was twofold:

-- contribute to understanding the digital participation of seniors, the nature of fake news, and identifying the best European practices in adult education
+- contribute to understanding the digital participation of older people, the nature of fake news, and identifying the best European practices in adult education

 - engage with the relevant European stakeholders, devise a sustainability plan for the future of DIGITOL and participate in the dissemination of the project results.